hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ## Provider Setup

-After adding the `cache-api` dependency, there are three options to use Hazelcast.
-You will add one of these with the related default provider as
+After adding the `cache-api` dependency, there are below options to use Hazelcast.
+Depending on the Hazelcast jar file you add, Hazelcast can be used as a server or client provider:

-1. hazelcast-VERSION.jar ==> default provider: Server
-2. hazelcast-client-VERSION.jar ==> default provider: Client
-3. hazelcast-all-VERSION.jar ==> default provider: Client
+1. If `hazelcast-<version>.jar` is added to the classpath, Hazelcast can only be used as a server provider.
+2. If `hazelcast-client-<version>.jar` is added to the classpath, default provider is the client one.
+3. If `hazelcast-all-<version>.jar` is added to the classpath, default provider is again the client one.

-Which ever you add as dependency will enable its default cache provider.
-If you add hazelcast-client or hazelcast-all jar, but want to force using the server caching provider mode then you can use
+Adding one of these dependencies enables its default cache provider.

+If you add `hazelcast-client-<version>.jar` or `hazelcast-all-<version>.jar`, but want to force using the server caching provider mode, then you can use the below system property to setup the provider type:

 `-Dhazelcast.jcache.provider.type=[client|server]`

-system parameter to setup the provider type.

-## Usage

-After setting dependencies, you can start using JCache as described by the specification JSR 107.
-Please note that Hazelcast specific configurations still can be performed as described by this document.

 ## Sample JCache Code